Nicolas Clément

 Nicolas Clément (12 January 1779 – 21 November 1841) was a French physicist and chemist.

 He was a colleague of Charles Desormes, with whom he conducted the Clément-Desormes experiment.
 The two chemists are also credited with determining an accurate value of gamma in the gas law (see Equation of state) that relates the heat capacity of air when expanded at constant pressure vs. constant temperature.
 They also conducted research on iodine and played a role in determining that it was an element.
 This research eventually led others to invent the process of photography, and Clément-Desormes is recognized as a contributor in the early history of that industry.
 Among their accomplishments was establishing a value for absolute zero.

 Marriage

-Clément married Desormes' daughter and adopted the family surname as Clément-Desormes.
+Clément married the daughter of Desormers and adopted the family surname Clément-Desormes.